sethburtonhall/portfolio/src/content/web/showcases/super-secret-showcase.md

 #   - Gitlab
 ---

-I was the lead frontend developer of a composable architecture that enabled teams to work together seamlessly, each within their own optimized experience, without delays or heavy reliance on developers.
+I was the lead frontend engineer of a composable architecture that enabled teams to work together seamlessly, each within their own optimized experience, without delays or heavy reliance on developers.
+I am unable to share the product or code, but I can share what I learned and the approach we took.

 ## Tech Stack